bayankaran/MC-City/README.md

 # city-explorer

-*****VERY IMPORTANT - Please read this fully.
+*****IMPORTANT - Please read.

 This app will do the one thing asked in the challenge and will do it well.

-If you require fast performance or "what if there are 100 million cities" then this approach may or may not work, depending on JVM settings, hardware etc.
+If you require fast performance or "what if there are a million cities" then this approach may or may not work, depending on JVM settings, hardware etc.

 About SWAGGER
 https://github.com/springfox/springfox/issues/2932